Registration / Application Form

 spell checker and you will see what I mean

 Eye halve a spelling checker

 It plainly marks four my revue

-Miss steaks eye kin knot sea.
+steaks eye kin knot sea.

 Eye strike a key and type a word